 The triple-forward-slash keyboard shortcut in Visual Studio, which adds a template for documenting a method, doesn’t exist in VSCode unless you install this extension.
 This shortcut is a time saver that most .NET developers have adopted as a de-facto standard for writing method comments in Visual Studio.

 An interesting complement to this extension is the Better Comments extension.
-It doesn’t support the triple-forward-slash shortcut but does provide colour highlighting options for warnings, ToDos and questions left to resolve.
+It doesn’t support the triple-forward-slash shortcut but does provide colour highlighting options for warnings and TODOs.

 #5: .NET Core Tools

 This handy extension makes it a lot quicker to build and run a .NET Core application by way of the context menu in the Explorer window.
 Clicking either Build .NET Core Project or Run .NET Core Project will open an integrated terminal window that runs the selected command, making it much faster to build or launch an application.

 This extension isn’t specifically for .NET Core but it helps to bring VSCode’s editor closer to the VS2017 experience.
 GitLens gives you the flexibility to see who and when source code was changed in-line within a file, much like in Visual Studio.
 The GitLens Explorer view provides much the same features as Team Explorer in VS2017, lowering the barrier to entry of the Git command line.

 Once you’ve installed the extension, open the settings page by choosing GitLens: Open Settings from the Command Palette.
 There’s a few settings you’ll want to tweak to make it behave similarly to Visual Studio:

 There are many more settings that can be tweaked to your preference as well.

 The second bonus extension is on the productivity side of things.
 Ever wonder how much time you spend writing code per day, week, or month?
 Or which parts of a feature took longer to complete?
 WakaTime gives you the answers to those questions.
 It’s also useful to have a rough estimate of how much time you spent working on a given feature.